-Each appeal filed must be received as a single appeal filed on a single appeal form or a single correspondence.
+Each appeal filed by a tax representative or agent of the property owner must be received as a single appeal filed on a single appeal form or a single correspondence.
 Multiple appeals filed in a single correspondence will not be processed.
 If, after the correspondence is stamped with the date received, a copy is requested, the filer must provide a copy of the correspondence to be stamped or there will be a copy charge of twenty-five cents per sheet.